Hengle/Folkvangr/Pipeline/3D Pipeline Development.md

 Sprints will be set to two weeks.
 This may be adjusted to work with the team's preferences.

 A feature board will mark progress.

+Dailies will keep team members up to date with goals and what other team members are working on.
+It will also allow opportunities to provide feedback and discuss ideas.

 ## Models Priority Level
 1. Playable Character Base Meshes